zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

  - What is public and internal API of the projects owned by the squad.
  - What is breaking change together with examples of breaking and non-breaking change.
  - How runtime warnings and errors are handled.

+User-facing configuration of Zowe code should be documented by use of a schema, shipped with the code or present in the [Zowe Docs](https://docs.zowe.org/).

 This information is to help users and extenders to understand what is can be expected to be changed and how deprecations will be done.